open-and-sustainable/prismaid/docs/conformance.md

 The verdict and the messages come entirely from the protocol's shapes, so the report reflects the standard itself, not prismAId's interpretation of it.

-See [RevAIse Integration](review/revaise-integration) for how the review record is produced and maintained across stages.
+See [RevAIse Integration](review/revaise-integration) for how the review record is produced and maintained across stages, and [Protocol Guidance](guidance) to see a protocol's full requirement checklist before you check.

 <div id="wcb" class="carbonbadge"></div>
 <script src="https://unpkg.com/website-carbon-badges@1.1.3/b.min.js" defer></script>